 - A blow to the head

 Most often, after a car accident, you can expect to have some degree of whiplash.
 You can expect to feel:

 - Muscle tightness

 - Loss of range of motion or pain with motion

 The above symptoms can vary in length of persistency from person to person lasting anywhere from a few days/weeks or in some cases, may become chronic.

 Often, whiplash symptoms are not felt for at least 24 hours after the initial accident.

 A few factors may contribute to the typical delay in whiplash symptoms, most often the adrenaline which usually accompanies a traumatic event can mask the presence of pain.
 The extreme stretch and trauma to the muscles in the neck creates swelling and inflammation of the area.
 When you are still overnight, the swelling stays in our muscles and aids in creating pain symptoms.
 Muscle strain or tears may be present disrupting our normal muscle integrity and function lending to pain and range of motion restrictions that may develop over the course of a few days.

-Should I Seek Treatment?
+Should I Seek Treatment For My Pain?